Verizon Participates in the TRUSTe Privacy Program[ more ]

 Information Collected When You Communicate with Verizon

-When you communicate with Verizon, we collect information from you that we use to deliver, provide, confirm, change, bill, monitor, maintain and repair your products and services.
+When you communicate with us, we collect information from you that we use to deliver, provide, confirm, change, bill, monitor, maintain and repair your products and services.
 This information is also used to resolve issues with your order, with our products and services, or with your account.
-The information we collect may include your name, addresses, and other contact information; the reason for the contact; and your driver’s license number and Social Security Number and payment information.
+The information we collect may include your name, addresses, and other contact information; images you provide; the reason for the contact; and your driver’s license number and Social Security Number and payment information.
 We use this information to establish and maintain your customer account and billing records (including establishing credit), provide services to you, authenticate you, and contact you about products and services that we offer.

 Information Collected When You Use Verizon Products and Services

 This type of information may be aggregated or anonymized for business and marketing uses by us or by third parties.
-For example, aggregate or anonymous data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to customers.
+For example, aggregate or anonymous data may be used to improve our services, measure and analyze the use of services and to help make services and advertising more relevant to you.

-If you subscribe to Verizon Internet access services, we may automatically measure and monitor network performance and the performance of your Internet connection to improve your, or our, service levels and products.
-If you contact us for service support, we also may access information about your computer, wireless device or other device settings to provide customized technical support or to install specific applications or services that you use or that are necessary to the applications or services you use.
+If you subscribe to Verizon Internet access services, we may automatically measure and monitor network performance and the performance of your connection to improve your, or our, service levels and products.
+If you contact us for service support, we also may access information about your computer, wireless device or other device settings to provide customized technical support or to install specific app or services that you use or that are necessary to the applications or services you use.

 Information Provided to Us by Third Parties